-Current Indicator Status: The indicator for diversity of classified staff has increased from the prior year, remains in green status because it has reached mission fulfillment, and has exceeded the stretch goal.
-The diversity of full time faculty and administrative/exempt employees has also increased from the prior year.
-These two indicators remain in red status because they are both slightly under the baseline measurement.
+Current Indicator Status: The diversity of full time faculty remains flat compared to the prior year and is still barely in the red.
+The indicator for diversity of classified staff has increased from the prior year and remains in green status because it has reached mission fulfillment and exceeded the stretch goal.
+The diversity of administrative/exempt employees has also increased from the prior year.
+The 1.3-point increase of exempt staff of color compared to the prior year has lifted the proportion above the baseline.
+It is now in yellow status indicating above the baseline, but not to mission fulfillment.